-Why does the establishment of a university fail to be a "great equalizer" of local incomes, even as they increase mobility to top incomes?
-We next present results for four ways in which university establishment affects local economies; the first two illustrate mechanisms through which university establishment increases income inequality, while the third and fourth show why university establishment does not decrease intergenerational mobility.
+Why does the establishment of a university increase inequality and mobility to top incomes?
+We next present results for four ways in which university establishment affects local economies.

 4.1 Local Labor Market Effects

 Figure 2 shows that relative to runner-up counties, winning counties experience a "hollowing out" of the local labor market, with dramatic declines in employment in middle income sectors.
 The results plotted in this figure are from regressions where the dependent variable is the private employment location quotient for a particular industry.
 Location quotients are ratios of a county's share of employment in a particular industry to the national share of employment in the same industry.
 We order the nine different industries by the average national wage in that industry in 2018.
 Leisure & hospitality has the lowest average wage at \$24,087 while information has the highest average wage at \$113,781.